 As a participant in the Committee for the preparation of this interim study on Security Council Resolution 2250, I assured that:

-- The study contain real statistics on the situation of young people around the world with a focus on areas of conflict by listening directly and building the study on real testimonies and stories from the ground to ensure real solutions and reflect the reality.
+- The study contains real statistics on the actual situation of young people around the world with a focus on areas of conflict by listening directly and building the study on real testimonies and stories from the ground to ensure real solutions and reflect the reality.

-- Work on the rights of women, recognizing their role as changer makers.
+- Work on the rights of women, recognizing their role as change makers.

 - Protect the rights of children and provide an environment conducive to their normal growth, ensuring their future away from violence and extremism